bathejaakshay/Competitive-Problems-in-C-/Dynamic_Programming.md

 ---

 #### [7.
 Minimum Path Cost in a Grid](https://leetcode.com/contest/weekly-contest-297/problems/minimum-path-cost-in-a-grid/)
+Also known as variable starting and variable ending point.
 **Approach**
 1. f(i,j) is the min path cost from first row
 2. we find min path for each column j in last row. by adding the required costs.